V-Squared/v2-Plan/contributing.md

 ---
 layout: page
-menu: Contributing
 title: Contributing
 subtitle: Found a bug, need a feature or simply want to help?
+This is the place ...
-V² makes contributing as easy as possible by using GitHub Issues and GitHub Flow.
-Check out our Tutorials ...
+abstract: V² makes contributing as easy as Wikipedia.
+This Tutorials shows you in simple steps how to do.
-breadcrumbs: Contributing
+issueNo: 86
 ---